sujith-rek/sujith-rek/README.md

 Hi, I'm Sujith
 =============
-I like diving into source code and finding issues, I won't leave them unsolved 😄 find more at [Portfolio](https://sujithsoma.vercel.app)
+I like diving into source code and finding issues, and I won't leave them unsolved 😄 find more at [Portfolio](https://sujithsoma.vercel.app)

 ### Skills